-- Regular employees have been displaced. - Vacant positions have been filled with the participants rather than with regular employees.

-• Regular employees have been relieved of assigned duties.

-- Participants are performing services that, although not ordinarily performed by employees, are clearly of benefit to the LEA. - Placements of participants are made to accommodate the labor needs of the LEA rather than according to the requirements of the student's IEP.
+- Regular employees have been displaced. - Vacant positions have been filled with the participants rather than with regular employees. - Regular employees have been relieved of assigned duties. - Participants are performing services that, although not ordinarily performed by employees, are clearly of benefit to the LEA. - Placements of participants are made to accommodate the labor needs of the LEA rather than according to the requirements of the student's IEP.

-Detailed guidelines have been developed by the Federal government to help employers determine employment vs. educational relationships, child labor requirements of the Fair Labor Standards Act, as well as Internal Revenue Service reporting requirements.
+Detailed guidelines have been developed by the Federal government to help employers determine employment vs. educational relationships, child labor requirements of the Fair Labor

+Standards Act, as well as Internal Revenue Service reporting requirements.
 It is the responsibility of the LEA to consult and follow Federal and State laws and regulations.

 Non-employee participation activities are required, and therefore allowable, for applicable federal programs.
 This includes registration and travel costs for participating in allowable parent trainings or conferences and required parent involvement/advisory committees.
-To obtain the agency's prior approval for parent or private school participant activities for your district you must have a justification form on file.
-This justification form must be provided to auditors or monitors upon request.
-The form may be accessed at Forms for Prior Approval, Disclosure, and Justification.
-From that webpage, download either the Equitable Services to Private Nonprofit Schools form or the Parental Involvement Activities form.
-Enter the subrecipient's County-District Number and print a copy of the approved form.
-Both forms already include the Associate Commissioner's electronic signature.
+Pre-authorization in writing is required.
+To obtain the agency's prior approval for parent or private school participant activities for your district, you must complete and submit an appropriate request form to TEA.
+Form links are accessed at Forms for Prior Approval, Disclosure, and Justification.
+Approved forms must be provided to auditors or monitors upon request.